 Relative weights to choose elements from the list with different probability

 First, define the probability for each element.
 If you specified the probability using the relative weight, the selections are made according to the relative weights.
-You can set relative weights using the weight
+You can set relative weights using the weight parameter.

 Example: Choose 5 elements from the list with different probability